 PLAGIARISM: Plagiarism (copying work or cheating) is grounds for probation and/or suspension from the college.
 Any student who cheats on an exam, plagiarizes from somebody's work or lifts information from sources without citing those sources will receive a 0 for that assignment and a grade no higher than a C for the course.
 If you are uncertain about the college's policy on academic misconduct, please refer to the Academic Integrity section in the De Anza College Student Handbook An online site about plagiarism with suggestions on how to avoid it is available at the Purdue University Online Writing Lab.

 IMPORTANT DATES:

-Monday, April 4: First day of Spring Quarter 2016
+Monday, Jan.
+9: First day of Winter Quarter.

-Saturday, April 16: Last day to add quarter-length classes.
+Saturday, Jan.
+21: Last day to add quarter-length classes.

-Sunday, April 17: Last day to drop for a full refund or credit.
+Sunday, Jan.
+22: Last day to drop for a full refund or credit (quarter-length classes).